 New memories are not stored on a tabula rasa: what aspects of a new experience we encode depends on what we already know.
 Indeed, information congruent with what we already know is generally remembered better.
 However, information that is contrary to what we know can also be remembered well.
 We propose that both effects reflect the important role of “schemas” in perception and memory encoding.
 Schemas are abstract representations of organised knowledge, which make predictions about what we will perceive (e.g, what we expect to encounter in a restaurant).
 According to our SLIMM model (van Kesteren et al, 2012), schemas are patterns of cortical activity that modulate processing of incoming sensory information.
 Information that is congruent with a schema is encoded in the cortex, possibly via a gating mechanism in ventral medial prefrontal cortex (vmPFC), whereas information incongruent with a schema is captured as an episodic “snapshot” by a system based in the medial temporal lobes (MTL), particularly the hippocampus.
 Information that is unrelated to a schema benefits little from either system.

 The SLIMM model therefore predicts a U-shape function of memory against schema congruency; a pattern we have recently found after training people with artificial schema (Greve et al., 2019).
 Furthermore, SLIMM predicts that the two ends of this U-shape should be functionally dissociable, given that they are based on different brain systems.
 We also found behavioural support for this, with the advantage of congruent but not incongruent information extending to post-encoding processes, and the advantage of incongruent but not congruent information extending to incidental contextual information.
-We are currently replicating this U-shape using more realistic schema (e.g, objects you might find in a kitchen), implemented with immersive virtual reality.
+We have since replicated this U-shape using more realistic schema (e.g, objects you might find in a kitchen), implemented with immersive virtual reality, and a continuous subjective measure of expectancy (Quent et al., 2022), though failed to dissociate two ends of the U-shape according to recollection versus familiarity.

 It has been claimed that individuals with amnesia following hippocampal damage can explicitly learn new object-name associations within a single session as well as controls, following a “fast mapping” (FM) procedure.
 This procedure, inspired by claims in the developmental literature about how infants acquire vocabulary, involved participants inferring the new name from a question that related the new object to a familiar object.
 This claim attracted our interest not only for its rehabilitative potential, but also because of the theoretical claims of rapid cortical learning, independent of MTL (consistent with our SLIMM model above).
 Unfortunately, we are still yet to find compelling evidence for FM in our own work.
 For example, we failed to find any evidence that the FM procedure helps memory in healthy, older individuals, despite MRI-confirmed hippocampal shrinkage (Greve et al., 2014).
 Instead, FM performance, like memory performance under standard explicit encoding (EE), correlated with hippocampal volume.
 We have also failed to find any FM advantage in three individuals with confirmed hippocampal damage, nor been able to dissect the cognitive components essential for FM (Cooper et al, 2019a), and nor have we found evidence of an FM advantage in implicit tests of memory.
 This led us to question the adult FM paradigm in a recent review (Cooper et al, 2019b), upon which a number of experts commented, to which we wrote a final reply (Cooper et al, 2019c).
 We hypothesize that fast mapping into cortex requires stronger schema than provided by the above FM procedure.